top of page

 The murder hornet story isn’t one of widespread invasion, it’s actually a success story of science, vigilance, and cooperation.

 That doesn’t mean the threat is gone forever.
 As a beekeeper, I’ll always keep an eye on reports of invasive species, because the health of honey bees is directly tied to the health of our food supply.
-But I can say confidently that the catastrophic headlines of 2020 never became reality.
+But I can say confidently that the catastrophic headlines of 2020 never became reality, thankfully.

 That’s the real takeaway from this story, and it’s why we wanted to share the full picture with you.